Tina Turner: Early success: 1960–1965

 Between 1963 and 1965, the band toured constantly and produced moderately successful R&B singles.
 Tina Turner's first credited single as a solo artist, "Too Many Ties That Bind"/"We Need an Understanding", was released from Ike Turner's label Sonja Records in 1964.
-Another single by the duo, "You Can't Miss Nothing That You Never Had", reached No. 29 on the Billboard R&B chart.
+Another single by the duo, "You Can't Miss Nothing That You Never Had", reached number 29 on the Billboard R&B chart.
 After their tenure at Sue Records, the duo signed with more than ten labels during the remainder of the decade, including Kent, Cenco, Tangerine, Pompeii, A&M, and Minit.
 In 1964, they signed to Warner Bros.
 Records and Bob Krasnow became their manager.
 On the Warner Bros. label, they achieved their first charting album with Live!
-The Ike & Tina Turner Show, peaking at No. 8 on the Billboard Hot R&B LP chart in February 1965.
-Their singles "Tell Her I'm Not Home", released on Loma Records, and "Good Bye, So Long", released on Modern Records, were top 40 R&B hits in 1965.
+The Ike & Tina Turner Show, peaking at number 8 on the Billboard Hot R&B LP chart in February 1965.
+Their singles "Tell Her I'm Not Home", released on Loma Records, and "Good Bye, So Long", released on Modern Records, were Top 40 R&B hits in 1965.

 Tina Turner's profile was raised after several solo appearances on shows such as American Bandstand and Shindig! while the entire revue appeared on Hollywood a Go-Go.
 In 1965, music producer Phil Spector attended an Ike & Tina Turner show at a club on the Sunset Strip, and he invited them to appear in the concert film The Big T.N.T.
 Show.